Rune Dahmke: National team

 In November 2015 he was included in the German national team for the first time under Dagur Sigurðsson for the Super Cup against Brazil, Serbia and Slovenia.
 He would make his debut against Brazil in a 29:20 win.
 Jannik Kohlbacher made his debut in the same match.

 In 2016 he won gold medals at the 2016 European Championship, beating Spain in the final 24:17.

 At the 2018 European Championship he was not initially part of Christian Prokop's team, but was included later in the main round.

 At the 2022 European Championship he was once again included in the German team during the tournament, this time being included after the second game.
 In 2024 he was part of the team that finished 4th at the 2024 European Championship.

 At the 2024 Olympics in Paris he was part of the German reserves, and entered the team after the first match, when Tim Hornke was injured.
 At this tournament he won silver medals, losing to Denmark in the final.
 For this he was awarded the Silbernes Lorbeerblatt.
 At the 2025 World Championship he finished 6th with the German team, once again going out against Denmark.

+At the 2026 European Men's Handball Championship he won silver medals, losing to Denmark in the final.